frequency-chain/docs/pages/Tokenomics/SupplyInflationDeflation.md

 # Supply & Inflation/Deflation

-The Frequency network will mint at genesis 1 Billion FRQCY Tokens until Capacity Economics are implemented.
+The Frequency network minted at Genesis 1 Billion FRQCY Tokens.
+Until Capacity Economics are implemented, no additional tokens will be minted.

 ## Inflationary
 - None Currently